SISC-VGD/.github/profile/README.md

 # Welcome to Video Game Design!

 This organization is the home page for the Video Game Design class at Sno-Isle TECH Skills Center.
 It contains links to all class materials, templates for different projects types, and more!
+Click [here](https://forms.gle/ovZK5gJrkFDjtSEe9) to request member access.

 ## Course Docs